 NOTE: Once you have started an email trend with us, all succeeding questions and correspondences should be sent by replying through the existing email trend you have with us.
 DO NOT SEND a new email to us outside of the email trend as this will cause administrative confusion.
 We need to track your request and all emails relating to it under one email-thread.

-- Tuesday – Thursday – Holy Union request dates that fall on any of thess dates can only be officiated in Dasmariñas, Cavite, within the Seminary grounds where the Pastor resides on those days.
+- Tuesday to Thursday – Holy Union request dates that fall on any of these dates can only be officiated in Dasmariñas, Cavite, within the Seminary grounds where the Pastor resides on those days.
 Preferably 5:00PM onwards.

-- Sunday – If venue is in the Chapel and time of Union is 4:30PM.
+- Sunday – If venue is in the Chapel and time of Union is either 2:30PM or 5:30PM

-- We do not do Holy Union on Mondays as this is the rest day for pastors and Church staff
+- We do NOT officiate Holy Unions during Mondays, as this is the rest day for pastors and Church staff

 Christian Holy Days